affan1317/GEOL0069-EOYA/README.md

 - Update Step: The centroids are recomputed as the center of all the data points assigned to the respective cluster.

 ## The Iterative Process of K-means
 The assignment and update steps are repeated iteratively until the centroids no longer move significantly, meaning the within-cluster variation is minimised.
-This iterative process ensures that the algorithm converges to a result, which might be a local optimum.
+This iterative process ensures that the algorithm converges to a result, which might be a local optimum [^4].

 ## Advantages of K-means
 - Efficiency: K-means is computationally efficient.